 - many more.

 Cartridges of the World was written by Frank C. Barnes who died more than 20 years ago.
-The book continues to be updated on a regular basis, with the most recent version, the 13th Edition, edited by Richard A. Mann and released in October of 2012.
-There are a few articles in the current edition which address wildcatting, SAAMI and other topics that were contributed by third party writers.
+The book continues to be updated on a regular basis, with the most recent version, the 15th Edition, edited by W. Todd Woodard.
+Interestingly, Woodard also edited the Shooter’s Bible Guide to Cartridges that I reviewed here.

 I do not have the Kindle version of this book, but feedback on the Amazon store suggests the formatting of the Kindle book is sub-par.
 This is unfortunate, as there are many really great examples of properly formatted e-books on the market.
 Having Cartridges of the World on my iPhone and Kindle would make this a portable reference.

 For a writer like me, solid reference books like this one are a “must have.”
 For the enthusiast, this book is a great read and a wealth of information.
-If you have any interest or need for reliable information on small arms cartridges, you need to buy this book.
+If you have any interest or need for reliable information on small arms cartridges, I recommend you buy this book.